YtFlow/YtFlowApp/README.md

 YtFlow is a network debug tool running on Universal Windows Platform that forwards any network traffic through certain types of tunnels.

 **A note to prospective contributors: A complete rewrite of YtFlowApp is in progress.
-Contributions based on the current branch will not be entertained.**
+Contributions based on the current branch will not be entertained.** You are welcome to test out the [YtFlowCore](https://github.com/YtFlow/YtFlowCore)-powered, brand new version on the [`next`](https://github.com/YtFlow/YtFlowApp/tree/next) branch by [joining the Beta Testing program](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAZAAJskVm9UMThNRlZRR1E5Q1dBMjM1MjFXVEk0UDlTMS4u).

 ## Supported protocols
 - Shadowsocks